tudo-astroparticlephysics/Cor-PlusPlus/README.md

 ---

 ## Copyright
 All parts in the "baack" directory are released under [LGPL](https://www.gnu.org/licenses/lgpl-3.0.html) license.
-In short: You can redistribute, use and modify the code as long as you credit the author in all prjects the code or results from the code (e.g. MonteCarlo data) is used.
+In short: You can redistribute, use and modify the code as long as you credit the author in all projects the code or results from the code (e.g. MonteCarlo data) are used.
-The other directorys in this project are released under different licenses, see "Original Readme" further down or the specific license in the respective directory.

 - - -
 ## Contact
 If any issuse or problems arise fill an github issue.
-Otherwise you can contact my via GitHUB private message or under dominik.baack@udo.edu
+Otherwise you can contact the authoer email written in the corsika manual.